 Since working on the problems with an experienced developer, a lot of the friction within the organisation has been removed.
 This work led onto discussions about strategy, and an internal review was undertaken.

-No new website was commissioned, saving the budgeted £35,000 to be spent on charitable and donor management purposes.
+No new website was commissioned, allowing the budgeted £35,000 to be spent on charitable purposes.